How Often You Should Replace Your Pool Filter?

 Pool-filter cartridges can run for about 2,000 hours in a filter pump.
 Usually, filter cartridges have to be replaced once every 1-2 years.
 The filter, however, will not last as long if you enter the pool with suntan lotion, deodorants, hair-care products, and other chemicals.

 To know when to replace it, you should observe the filter’s condition.
 If the cloth looks loose, or if the cartridge looks cracked, it’s time to replace it with a new one.

 Usage and Size

 Replacing the pool-filter cartridge depends on the size of your pool and how often it’s used.
 It also depends on the quality of water used.
 When there are a lot of people using the pool often, these filters get clogged and dirty from body oils, dirt, and other waste.
 Rinsing your filter after every change of water in your pool can help prevent this build-up.

-First, remove the filter from the cartridge and rinse it off with a brush and hose, spraying it with regular water.
+Next, remove the filter from the cartridge and rinse it off with a brush and hose, spraying it with regular water.
+There are also specialty cleaner designed spherically for cleaning pool / spa filters.
+If you find that it’s not getting clean enough, you can always let it soak overnight in your cleaning mixture.
+Make sure that it is rinsed thoroughly, replace, and then secure it.
 You should repeat this process at least once per week.